-Yann Barnet: San Martin University, Peru
+- Yann Barnet: San Martin University, Peru

 The Task Force also involves a group of correspondence members who can access documents and make recommendations to the core team.
-The expert group would final say on publications, documents, and action plans.
+The expert group would have the final say on publications, documents, and action plans.